Sons of All-Stars Holliday, Jones go 1-2 in MLB draft - WHIZ News

-LOS ANGELES (AP) — Jackson Holliday and Druw Jones, sons of former major league All-Stars Matt and Andruw, were taken by Baltimore and Arizona with the first two picks in baseball’s amateur draft on Sunday night.
+LOS ANGELES (AP) — Jackson Holliday and Druw Jones, sons of All-Stars Matt and Andruw, were taken by Baltimore and Arizona with the first two picks in baseball’s amateur draft on Sunday night.

-Holliday, whose father is a former batting champion Matt Holliday, was chosen first by Baltimore over Jones in somewhat of a surprise.
+Holliday, whose father is a former batting champion, was chosen by Baltimore over Jones in somewhat of a surprise.

+“A tough decision,” Orioles general manager Mike Elias said.
+“I would liken it to deciding what to order at a five-star restaurant.”

-Texas used the third pick on Kumar Rocker, a big right-hander who failed to sign with the New York Mets after being selected 10th overall last year.
-Rocker will be reunited with Rangers minor league pitcher Jack Leiter, his teammate on Vanderbilt’s first NCAA baseball championship team in 2019.
+Texas used the third pick on Kumar Rocker, a 6-foot-5 right-hander who failed to sign with the New York Mets after being selected 10th overall last year.
+Rocker will be reunited with Rangers minor league pitcher Jack Leiter, his teammate on Vanderbilt’s 2019 NCAA baseball championship team.
 Texas chose Leiter with the No. 2 pick last year.

+Justin Crawford, a son of four-time All-Star Carl Crawford, was taken by Philadelphia at No. 17.
+Crawford is an outfielder from Bishop Gorman High in Las Vegas.

+Daniel Susac, a University of Arizona catcher who is a brother of former big leaguer Andrew Susac, was picked 19th by Oakland.

-Holliday, a left-handed-hitting shortstop from Stillwater High in Oklahoma, is 6-foot-1 and 175 pounds.
+Holliday, a left-handed-hitting shortstop from Stillwater High in Oklahoma, is 6-foot-1 and 175 pounds — quite a bit smaller than his 6-foot-4, 240-pound father.
 He hit .685 and with 89 hits in 41 games and broke a national record for hits in a high school season that had been held by J.T.
 Realmuto.

-His father was a seven-time All-Star and the 2007 NL batting champion.
+His dad was a seven-time All-Star and the 2007 NL batting champion.
 Matt was taken by Colorado with the 210th overall pick in the seventh round in 2007.

 Jackson has said he planned to attend Oklahoma State, but he’s likely headed to pro ball now.
-The slot value assigned to the first pick is just shy of $9 million.
+The slot value assigned to the first pick is nearly $9 million.

 Jones is a 6-foot-3 18-year-old from Wesleyan High in Peachtree Corners, Georgia.
 He hit .570 with 13 homers, 39 RBIs, 72 runs, 33 walks and 32 stolen bases this year.
 He also went 10-1 as a pitcher, though he is projected as an outfielder.